 From Beyond Budgeting to the BetaCodex

-The notion of the BetaCodex, or “the Beyond Budgeting model” relates to 12 laws, or principles.
-In this way, the BetaCodex is a “mind set” that results in putting an end to tayloristic and hierarchical command-and-control and to shift the overall organization to total market-pull.
-In this sense, the entire organization is “managed” by market-pull.
+The BetaCodex is a “mind set” that results in putting an end to taylorism and hierarchical command-and-control.
+Through decentralization, it allows to shift entire organizations to total market-pull.
+In this sense, the organization can become “managed,” or steered by market-pull, instead of relying on internal steering.
 Traditional “management” and “governance” become obsolete.
-If they exist, they are counterproductive, lead to waste and can even harm the organization.
+If they continue exist, they are counterproductive, lead to waste and can even harm the organization.

 Foundations of the BetaCodex

 The BetaCodex itself is supported by two pillars.
-First, by sciences and thought leaders from fields as varied as complexity theories and HR management.
+First, by scientific thought leadership from fields as varied as complexity theory, psychology and the business sciences.
 Second, it is supported by practice – through pioneering organizations of varying history, size, cultural background, and from vastly different industries.
-The case for change is so compelling today, because now, both theory from different sciences, and practice from pioneering organizations which are leaders in their respective fields, come together – and in one, robust organizational theory, that is the BetaCodex.
+The case for change is so compelling today, because now, theory from different sciences, and practice from pioneering organizations which are leaders in their respective fields, come together.
+In one, robust organizational theory that is the BetaCodex.